-(1) Beaufort County \$ 140,000; and (2) Lancaster County \$ 60,000.

-Upon receipt of the request for the funds and certification of the matching funds, the Department of Commerce shall disburse the funds to the requesting organization.
+- (1) Beaufort County \$140,000; and (2) Lancaster County \$-60,000. - Upon receipt of the request for the funds and certification of the matching funds, the Department of Commerce shall disburse the funds to the requesting organization.

 Funds recipients shall provide an annual report by November first, to the Chairmen of the Senate Finance Committee and the House Ways and Means Committee and the Secretary of Commerce on the expenditure of the funds and on the outcome measures.
+Fund recipients shall also provide electronic copies of the annual report to the General Assembly by November first.
+The Department of Commerce shall post these reports on their website.